Salvoxia/immich-folder-album-creator/README.md

                         assets is set as well, both options apply. (default: False) -f PATH_FILTER, --path-filter PATH_FILTER
                         Use either literals or glob-like patterns to filter assets before album name creation.
 This filter is evaluated before any values passed with --ignore.
 May be specified multiple times. (default: None)
+  --exclude-rating {-1,0,1,2,3,4,5}
+                        Exclude assets carrying the given rating (as imported from XMP/EXIF metadata by Immich) from album creation.
+Primarily intended to skip Darktable-rejected photos (rating -1).
+Excluded assets are never added to any album.
+Use the '--exclude-rating=-1' syntax for negative values.
+May be specified multiple times. (default: None)
   --set-album-thumbnail {first,last,random,random-all,random-filtered}
                         Set first/last/random image as thumbnail for newly created albums or albums assets have been added to.
 If set to random-filtered, thumbnails are shuffled for all albums whose assets would not be filtered out or ignored by the ignore or path-filter options, even if no assets were added during the run.
 If set to random-all, the thumbnails for ALL albums will be shuffled on every run. (default: None)